Local guides

 A local’s guide to where to eat along the A303

-Published 01 October 2025
+Published 10 October 2025

-You have read 1 out of 2 of your free articles
+You have read 2 out of 2 of your free articles

 JOIN FOR FREE

-At just 93 miles long, the A303 is the backbone connecting the south east to the west.
-It wiggles through the countryside from Hampshire, Wiltshire, Somerset and Dorset before ending east Devon, where the A30 continues into Cornwall.
+At 93 miles long, the A303 is the backbone connecting the south east to the west.
+It wiggles through the countryside from Hampshire, Wiltshire, Somerset and Dorset before ending in east Devon, where the A30 continues into Cornwall.
 Full of short dual carriageway sections that slim down to winding single roads, getting temporarily stuck behind a tractor or a caravan is to be expected.
 As are the queues around the UNESCO Stonehenge site, as drivers creep along for a glimpse – though no-one admits it.

-So it's worth knowing where the best stops are, both on the side of the A303, and just off it too, including cafes, restaurants, food experiences and rooms for the night to avoid uninspiring beige food at petrol stations.
+So it's worth knowing where the best stops are, both on the side of the A303, and just off it too, including cafés, restaurants, food experiences and rooms for the night to avoid uninspiring beige food at petrol stations.

 Just a few minutes off the A303 is Hindon, home to the Grosvenor Arms.